-Ameena Batada, DrPH, is an assistant professor in the Health and Wellness Department at the University of North Carolina at Asheville.
+Ameena Batada, DrPH, is an associate professor in the Health and Wellness Department at the University of North Carolina Asheville.
 Many years ago, as a rising senior in college, she conducted research to investigate the pre-school conditions in former Bantustan areas of the Northern Transvaal, South Africa.
-Since then Dr. Batada has been interested in improving child health and education, particularly among those who are underserved.
+Since then Dr. Batada has been interested in improving child health and education, particularly among disenfranchised populations.

 Before joining UNCA, Dr. Batada was director of education, research, and outreach at Sesame Workshop India in New Delhi, and prior to that she worked at the Center for Science in the Public Interest (CSPI), advocating for limits on junk-food marketing to children and for national school nutrition standards.

 • Doctor of Public Health (DrPH) in health communication from Johns Hopkins Bloomberg School of Public Health (2005)

 • Master of Public Health in maternal and child health with a certificate in international health from the University of North Carolina at Chapel Hill (UNC-CH) (1999)

 • Bachelor of Arts in international studies with a minor in chemistry from UNC-CH (1995)

 Classes Dr. Batada Teaches

 • HWP 153 Introduction to Health and Wellness